6ogo/Customer-Journey/README.md

 # Customer Journey Analysis Project

 ## Overview
 This project analyzes customer journeys and product adoption patterns using data from multiple financial and insurance products.
-It includes visualization of customer behavior, demographic analysis, and optional predictive modeling capabilities.
+It provides both a detailed Jupyter notebook analysis and an interactive Streamlit dashboard for exploring customer behavior, demographic analysis, and predictive modeling capabilities.

 ## Data Structure
 The project expects CSV files with the following naming convention:
-- `ABT_score_(PRODUCT).csv
+- `ABT_score_(PRODUCT).csv`
 - Additional ABT_score files can be added following the same pattern

 ### Key Data Fields